No Stomach For Cancer – Scientific Advisory Council

 Donna Walsh is a Registered Dietitian with over 30 years of experience in the field of nutrition and health education.
 She provides nutrition services for oncology patients at the Harold Alfond Center for Cancer Care in Augusta.
 In addition, Donna also provides education and classes on nutrition and cancer prevention throughout the central Maine area.

+Dr. Yoon received additional training in gastric cancer surgery at Seoul National University Hospital, which performs nearly 1000 gastric cancer surgeries per year.
+He has published numerous articles on the staging and surgical treatment of patients with gastric cancer as well as on total prophylactic gastrectomy for patients with hereditary diffuse gastric cancer.
 Dr. Yoon’s clinical research focuses on the development of novel treatment strategies for patients with gastric cancer and sarcomas.
-Dr. Yoon received additional training in gastric cancer surgery at Seoul National University Hospital, which performs nearly 1000 gastric cancer surgeries per year, and has published several articles on prophylactic total gastrectomy for patients at risk for hereditary diffuse gastric cancer.
-Overall, he has published over 50 original research and review articles related to gastric cancer, sarcomas, and tumor angiogenesis in journals such as the New England Journal of Medicine and the Annals of Surgery.
+Overall, he has published over 70 original research and review articles related to gastric cancer, sarcomas, and tumor angiogenesis in journals such as the New England Journal of Medicine and the Annals of Surgery.